 Students classified as NONresidents (including students who are citizens of a foreign country and hold only temporary resident status in the United States) are REQUIRED to pay tuition in addition to enrollment and other fees.
-Tuition for nonresidents is \$324 per semester unit (with \$46 enrollment fee, total is \$370 per semester unit).
-Tuition for students who qualify for an Assembly Bill 947 exemption is \$300 per semester unit (with \$46 enrollment fee, total is \$346 per semester unit).
+Tuition for nonresidents is \$329 per semester unit (with \$46 enrollment fee, total is \$375 per semester unit).
+Tuition for students who qualify for an Assembly Bill 947 exemption is \$305 per semester unit (with \$46 enrollment fee, total is \$351 per semester unit).
 The mandatory tuition is subject to change without notice.
-See the residency requirements at smc.edulresidency or contact the residence specialist in the Admissions Office for AB 947 exemption details.
+See the residency requirements at smc.edu/residency or contact the residence specialist in the Admissions Office for AB 947 exemption details.

-For more information about fees for nonresident students, contact the residence specialist in the Admissions Office.
-To find current deadline dates for paying all fees or receiving refunds, students should check their class schedule at Corsair Connect (smc.edulcc), consult the College Policies section of the Schedule of Classes, or see the Fees webpage (smc.edulfees).
+For more information about fees for nonresident students, contact the Cashier's Office, Admissions Office, or International Education Center.
+To find current deadline dates for paying all fees or receiving refunds, students should check their class schedule at Corsair Connect (smc. edu/cc), consult the College Policies section of the Schedule of Classes, or see the Fees webpage (smc.edu/fees).

-International students please note: The cost of tuition and fees is approximately \$9,500 a year (Spring and Fall semesters).
+International students please note: The cost of tuition and fees is approximately \$9,500 a year (spring and fall semesters).
 For living expenses, it is estimated that students will need an additional \$17,500.

 IMPORTANT: Tuition and fees are subject to change without notice.
-Below is a breakdown of tuition and fees for each semester, calculated at the time this catalog went to press: Nonresident tuition \$3,888 (\$324 per unit x 12 units)
+Below is a breakdown of tuition and fees for each semester, calculated at the time this catalog went to press:

-Enrollment fee \$552 (\$46 per unit x 12 units; subject to change)

-Medical insurance \$702 (for 6 months)

-Other student fees \$51.50

-(Student ID card, Associated Student Activities, Health Services fee)

-Total per semester \$5,193.50
+Nonresident tuition \$3,948 (\$329 per unit x 12 units) Enrollment fee \$552 (\$46 per unit x 12 units; subject to change) Medical insurance \$1,020 (for 6 months) Other student fees \$55.50 (Student ID card, Associated Student Activities, Health Services, Student Representation fees) Total per semester \$5,575.50

-Total per academic year\$5,193.50 x 2 semesters = \$10,387 (fees subject to change)
+Total per academic year \$5,575.50 x 2 semesters = \$11,151 (fees subject to change)